Alberta Grizzlies Need Recovery, Not Fear-Based Management

 TAKE ACTION

-Through storytelling and advocacy, we aim to raise public awareness on the status of grizzlies in Alberta and influence the provincial government to implement their Grizzly Bear Recovery Plan and commit to a continued ban on grizzly bear hunting in the province.
+Through advocacy and storytelling, we are raising public awareness on the status of grizzlies in Alberta and urging the provincial government to implement their Grizzly Bear Recovery Plan, rescind their new wildlife regulation that creates opportunities for the public to legally kill grizzly bears, and commit to a continued ban on grizzly bear hunting in the province.
 Please join us as we work to recover Alberta's grizzlies, together.

-You can take action by writing a letter to your Alberta MLA and the Alberta Minister of Environment and Parks using this simple form letter/email, by donating to our efforts, or by sharing our social media content with your friends and family.
+Take action by writing a letter to the Alberta Premier and Minister of Forestry and Parks using this simple form letter/email, donate to our efforts, or share our social media content with your friends and family.

 LEARN MORE